InseeFrLab/onyxia-api/README.md

 helm install inseefrlab/onyxia
 ```

-Note that this install both the API and the [UI](https://github.com/inseefrlab/onyxia-ui)
+Note that this installs both the API and the [UI](https://github.com/inseefrlab/onyxia-ui)

 ## Usage